Nyorok/WatchCounter/README.md

-# punch_timetek
+# counter

-An Wear OS App to Punch on Timetek
+An Wear OS App to Count

 ## Getting Started